 - Plastic sheeting and duct tape to shelter-in-place

-- Tools, including a wrench or pliers to turn off utilities and a multi-tool
+- Tools, including a wrench or pliers, to turn off the gas, water, and electricity

 - Whistle to signal for help